bonitasoft/bonita-doc/md/sap-jco-2.md

 ## The result

-The result will be shown in the Bonita BPM Portal as a value in a field and in the .html file as a table containing the value or values.
+The result will be shown in the Bonita Portal as a value in a field and in the .html file as a table containing the value or values.

 **Note:** if you have already created a SAP connector and saved the settings, you can simply click on load, to automatically load the connection settings.

 ## Advanced features in Subscription Editions

-In the Bonita BPM Teamwork, Efficiency, and Performance editions, the SAP wizard has advanced features: You do not need to know the names of the functions by heart, as the functions are suggested in a dropdown menu.
+In the Bonita Teamwork, Efficiency, and Performance editions, the SAP wizard has advanced features: You do not need to know the names of the functions by heart, as the functions are suggested in a dropdown menu.

 * Filter functions by group: a dropdown list listing all the functions by group
 * Function description: a dropdown list listing all the functions, with auto-complete (just type the first letter e.g. G to give a list of Get functions